Questions & Answers

 If I don't get one do I get my money back?

 We offer free range fair chase hunting.
 You are paying us for the opportunity to hunt for trophy bucks and bears in our areas at different times throughout the season.
 Though your odds of killing a trophy buck or bear with us are very good compared with our competitors in other known trophy producing areas, we cannot guarantee you a buck or bear or even an opportunity.
 Hunting is unique because it is unlike any other known commodity.
 Killing, on the other hand is a known commodity.
-If you want a quality hunting experience then come hunt with us.
+If you want a high quality hunting experience then come hunt with us.

 What types of stands are used, and can I bring my own stand?